Sean Ryan (tight end)

-Sean P. Ryan (born March 27, 1980) is a former American football tight end in the National Football League (NFL) for the Dallas Cowboys, New York Jets, Miami Dolphins, New Orleans Saints, San Francisco 49ers and Kansas City Chiefs.
-He was drafted by the Dallas Cowboys in the fifth round of the 2004 NFL Draft.
-He played college football at Boston College.
+Sean P. Ryan (born March 27, 1980) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys, New York Jets, Miami Dolphins, New Orleans Saints, San Francisco 49ers and Kansas City Chiefs.
+He played college football for the Boston College Eagles and was selected by the Dallas Cowboys in the fifth round of the 2004 NFL draft.

 Early years

 Ryan attended St. Joseph's Collegiate Institute, where he played defensive end.
 He was a three-time all-league and all-city selection.
 He was named to the All-state team as a senior.
 He also practiced basketball and lacrosse.
 After his senior season he enrolled at Worcester Academy to improve his academic grades.

 He accepted a football scholarship from Boston College.
 As a redshirt freshman.
 He appeared in 11 games, with 7 starts including the Aloha Bowl at defensive end, posting 29 tackles (3 for loss) and one sack.

 As a sophomore, he was converted into a tight end and became a regular starter, registering 17 receptions (fifth on the team), 223 yards and 3 touchdowns.
 As a junior, he tallied 23 receptions, 280 yards, 3 touchdowns and 10 special teams tackles (led the team).
 He was called the "most competitive player in the Big East" by USA Today, excelling in blocking and receiving second-team All-Big East honors.